stone-note/stone-note.github.io/about.md

 permalink: /about/
 ---

 This is the Taosheng Shi 's blog.
+He is mainly focus on distributed system, blockchain, decentralized and verifiable Market.
 You can find out more info about my work at [dxchain.com](https://dxchain.com/). as well as my writings and my research at my [GitHub](https://github.com/stone-note/)

 My GitHub:
 [GitHub](https://github.com/stone-note/)